MicroEJ/docs/VEEPortingGuide/uiBufferedImage.rst

     DRAWING_Status ret;

-    // can only draw in an image with same format than display if (LLUI_DISPLAY_isDisplayFormat(gc->image.format)) {
+    // can only draw in an image with the same format as display if (LLUI_DISPLAY_isDisplayFormat(gc->image.format)) {
       // call a third-party library
       THIRD_PARTY_LIB_draw_image([...]);